-THEY SAID to them
+HE SAID THEY SAID to them

-May God look
+Who made you ruler and May God look

-UPON YOU AND JUDGE...
+JUDGE UPON US?
+UPON YOU AND JUDGE ...

-Giving them a sword TO KILL US
+Do you mean to KILL ME Giving them a sword TO KILL US

 For the second time in parashat Shemot, Moshe must deal with the lifelong dilemma with which leadership is often fraught.
 He had committed himself to helping the people, but they respond with resentment.
 However, as opposed to his reaction earlier, which was marked by the relinquishing of his association with the people on whose behalf he labored, now he turns to God as a card-carrying member of the enslaved nation: "Why did You bring harm upon this people?"
 The first encounter resulted in "Moshe escaped;" now, "Moshe returned to God."